Diagonal operators, $q$-Whittaker functions and rook theory: Introduction

 where the sum is taken over all partitions $\mu$ of $n$ with first part $m$.
 In the case where $\nu$ has all parts equal to 1, $S_q(n,m;\nu)$ coincides with the $q$-Stirling numbers of the second kind defined by Carlitz.
 In Section \ref{sec:rooktheory} we discuss connections with $q$-rook theory introduced by Garsia and Remmel \cite{MR834272}.
 We prove that the $q$-Stirling numbers $S_q(n,m;\nu)$ above arise naturally as $q$-rook numbers of certain truncated staircase boards.

 The paper is organized as follows.
 In Section \ref{sec:semistandardandset} we discuss the elementary correspondence between semistandard tableaux and set partitions.
 Section \ref{sec:setstat} consists of a description of the various set partition statistics which arise from Mahonian statistics and which generate the polynomials $b_{\mu\nu}(q)$.
-In Section \ref{sec:diagonal} we prove that the polynomials $b_{\mu\nu}(q)$ arise naturally when counting subspaces with profile $\mu$ with respect to a diagonal operator of type $\nu$.
+In Section \ref{sec:diagonal} we use a cell decomposition of the Grassmanian to prove that the polynomials $b_{\mu\nu}(q)$ arise naturally when counting subspaces with profile $\mu$ with respect to a diagonal operator of type $\nu$.
 The connection with $q$-Whittaker symmetric functions and the Touchard--Riordan formula is explored in Section \ref{sec:symmetric}.
 In Sections \ref{sec:stirling} and \ref{sec:rooktheory}, we define a class of $q$-Stirling numbers indexed by integer partitions and present connections with $q$-rook theory.